 When is the right time to visit Santa Barbara?

 There are four key stages to Santa Barbara County’s reopening on the road back to “business as usual.”
-Santa Barbara County is currently in the “Purple Stage” of the state’s plan for reopening.
-Leisure travel is now permitted, however, there are still important health orders in place.
+Santa Barbara County is currently in the purple tier of the state’s plan for reopening.
+Leisure travel is now permitted.
+However, there are still important health orders in place.
 We’ve prepared a new guide to help you be a healthy traveler in Santa Barbara and give you more peace of mind.